sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=-aLXtvB74Nw&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy described is a **positional trading approach** that involves holding positions for an extended period, typically weeks to several months.
-It is considered a long-term strategy but differs from the traditional "Buy and Hold" method by incorporating periodic rotations based on performance.

-### Key Features of the Strategy:
-1. **Assets Involved**: The strategy focuses on four ETFs:
-   - SPY (S&P 500)
-   - EFA (MSCI Europe ex-US)
-   - EEM (iShares MSCI Emerging Markets)
-   - TLT (20-Year Treasury Bond ETF)
+1. **Themes**:
+   - Positional trading strategy.
+   - Long-term holding period (weeks to several months).
+   - Not equivalent to the Buy and Hold strategy.

-2. **Trading Rules**:
+2. **Trading Products**:
+   - ETFs: SPY, EFA, EEM, TLT.

+3. **Strategy Details**:
-   - At the end of each month, the four ETFs are ranked based on their performance.
+   - At the end of each month, rank four ETFs based on performance.
-   - The ETF with the best performance is selected and held for one month.
+   - Invest in the ETF with the best performance for one month.
-   - This process is repeated monthly.

-3. **Performance**:
-   - The strategy generated an average monthly gain of **1.3%**.
+   - Rinse and repeat.

+4. **Backtest Performance**:
+   - Average monthly gain: 1.3%.
-   - Annualized returns were **10.1%**.
+   - Annualized returns: 10.1%.
-   - However, it faced significant challenges in 2022, with a loss of **40%**, highlighting its vulnerability during market downturns.

-4. **Equity Curve**: The equity curve reflects the cumulative performance of the strategy over time, showing periods of growth and drawdowns, particularly in 2022.

-### Conclusion:
-This strategy combines elements of long-term investing with periodic adjustments based on asset performance.
-While it has shown promising returns historically, its reliance on monthly rotations makes it sensitive to short-term market fluctuations, as evidenced by the significant loss in 2022.
-For more details, you can visit [quantifiedstrategies.com](https://quantifiedstrategies.com).
+   - 2022 was particularly poor, with a 40% loss.

+5. **Equity Curve**:
+   - The equity curve is provided but not detailed in the text.

+6. **Conclusions**:
+   - The strategy produced positive average returns over time but faced significant drawdowns during specific periods (e.g., 2022).
+   - Further details and analysis can be found on quantifiedstrategies.com or by clicking the provided link.
 </details>

 <details>